Warriors' Country: A Call to Action for Bible Believers.

 Most Bible study curriculums fail to impart a proper understanding of Christianity.
 They’re like most high school and college history texts: They are full of facts and figures that only seem relevant and valuable until you finish the course and realize you still don’t have a confident understanding of history; it still seems like a mass of confusing facts, dates, and events – because your teachers and texts never enabled you to see and understand the big picture.
 For example, a Christian in his 50s who'd been active in his church for decades told me he didn't feel doctrinally mature enough to handle The AOR, so he put it off until he completed a one-year Bible study curriculum recommended by his church that would (he thought) make

-him better grounded in the word and in doctrine.
-It didn't; instead the course left him feeling more insecure because he wondered if maybe he “just didn’t get it.”
+him better grounded in both the Bible and in doctrine.
+But it didn't; instead the course left him feeling more insecure because he wondered if maybe he “just didn’t get it.”
 Christians who have endured those kinds of “ever learning and never able to come to the knowledge of the truth” Bible studies are impressed when they study The Age of Reason; it enables them to see the big picture and confidently understand God, world history, the Bible, and Christianity...as our sister attests above.

 When Christians reflect on what they’ve learned from AOR they realize why other Bible study curriculums were so confusing and unsatisfying – they were written by well-intentioned men who couldn’t properly, completely, and clearly teach a subject they didn’t fully understand.
 Theologians, professors, and preachers who do not properly understand the Bible don’t realize most of the stuff they teach is a waste of your time and money.
 For these reasons, and after a lengthy period of evaluation, AOR was selected by a Bible institute as a teaching text for both students and instructors.

 The Age of Reason is not a quick fix, but it is a complete Bible study that will enable you to see from the Scriptures that Satan has been very effective over the last several thousand years in his efforts to deceive the church.
 The AOR will help you find out if the Bible really has been your sole authority in all matters of faith and practice.
-When studying The AOR you are going to find yourself on the horns of a dilemma: either I am correct and Scriptural in my book about how and why the church has used Reason to become blindly mired in tradition and apostasy, or the system you’ve been a part of is correct, Scriptural, and
+When studying The AOR you are going to find yourself on the horns of a dilemma: either I am correct and Scriptural in my book about how and why the church has used Reason to become blindly mired in tradition and apostasy, or the system you’ve been a part of is pleasing God by properly helping you master Scripturally-correct doctrine.

 Preachers often appreciate the message of AOR more quickly than pewsters because preachers generally have a broader understanding of the Bible.
 But my book is usually more difficult for preachers to accept for the simple reason that repenting from apostasy is a threat to their incomes.
 In fact, some preachers who browse through AOR, put it down and walk away as soon as they realize its purpose is to expose modern apostasy!
 They don’t know if AOR is true and if it really will reveal them to be Pharisees in need of repentance – and they don’t want to know!
 Yes, Biblical Christianity really is a matter of the heart: For the word of God is quick, and powerful, and sharper than any twoedged sword…and is a discerner of the thoughts and intents of the heart (Heb 4:12).
 When we think we love the Lord, but we aren’t basing our doctrines on what His word says, we’re just fooling ourselves.
 If you search the Scriptures and find The Age of Reason is not in accordance with God’s written truth, simply trash it and continue the search for Biblical knowledge, understanding, and wisdom that brought you here in the first place.
 If you find The AOR to be correct, however, thank God for answering your prayers, and ask Him to help you gird your loins as you begin serving Him by submitting to His Bible.